wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 Now that we've talked about performing functions within the BST on a conceptual level, let's dig in with a little bit of code.

 ## Inserting
 First we need to know what we're doing while inserting into a BST.
 First, it is a recursive process in which a function or purpose is performed until it reaches a conclusion and breaks the cycle.
 We check to see if the data matches the root and depending on whether it is smaller, larger, or the same as the root it needs to be pointed another direction if applicable.
-Then the process is repeated for each new node it is directed to until there are no more nodes and it becomes a new leaf.
+Then the process is repeated for each new node it is directed to until there are no more nodes, and it becomes a new leaf.

 * Insert to the left or right
 * If it is pointed to a space, insert the data there.